alantech/alanlang-docs/docs/tutorial.md

 }
 ```

-And when a function consists of a single statement, we can just state that the function is equal to that statement, and we can reduce it to just:
+And when a function consists of a single statement, we can state that the function is equal to that statement, and we can reduce it to just:

 ```rs
 export fn main = print("Hello, World!");